-The closure of Hammersmith Bridge to traffic is not the disaster that has been reported.
-Many people are delighted that they can now use the bridge in relative peace and safety.
+The closure of Hammersmith Bridge to motorised traffic in 2019 was not the disaster that has been reported.
+Until it was closed to everyone on August 13th 2020, many people were delighted that they could now use the bridge in relative peace and safety.

 The bridge has always been pretty flimsy, and there must be a limit to how far the underlying structure can be reinforced.
 It's Grade II listed, as well, so making huge alterations to the roadway is not an option.

 At the public meeting with the Hammersmith Bridge Taskforce, it was explained that:

 Since the first stages of stabilising the bridge will allow people to walk or bike over it again, it would seem to be the best option to reopen the crossing.

 The Manser Practice, a firm of architects based near the bridge, has come up with an imaginative scheme for a ferry crossing that would be accessible at all states of the tide.
 This is the best of several options that have been suggested for a ferry service, including one from Thames Clippers and Beckett Rankine, a marine engineering firm, who say they can run two vessels 16 hours a day, carrying up to 1,200 people an hour in each direction.

 Another idea is to use the abandoned concrete wharf at Harrod's Depository which has recently been sold, and is almost opposite the pontoon at Fulham Reach.
 The new owner, Jamie Waller, has issued a press release offering the use of the wharf as part of a ferry service, suggesting that it could connect with the Fulham Reach pontoon on the north side of the river.

 It's an imaginative plan, but having taken a look at it, I'd say it's unworkable, because: